vecnatechnologies/db-manager-plugin/README.md

 About
 -----

-This is a very simple Maven that can create, drop, and dump PostgreSQL databases.
+This is a very simple Maven plugin that can create, drop, and dump PostgreSQL databases.

 Usage
 -----